 Through the scientists and technologies of both companies, DuPont Danisco Cellulosic Ethanol LLC will launch an accelerated effort to integrate the unique cellulosic processing capabilities of both companies to economically produce ethanol from non-food sources.
 The parent companies will license their combined existing intellectual property and patents related to cellulosic ethanol.
 The goal is to maximize efficiency and lower the overall system cost to produce a gallon of ethanol from cellulosic materials by optimizing the process steps into a single integrated technology solution.

 The joint venture will license its technology package directly to ethanol producers for deployment in the United States and around the world, as well as through the establishment of regional cellulosic ethanol affiliates.
-The regional ethanol affiliates will invest in equity interests with strategic partners, including ethanol producers and energy companies, to enable the rapid deployment of the joint venture’s cellulosic ethanol technology at commercial scale.
+The regional ethanol affiliates will invest in equity interests with strategic partners, including ethanol producers and companies, to enable the rapid deployment of the joint venture’s cellulosic ethanol technology at commercial scale.
 The joint venture’s technology package can be used both as a “bolt-on” to an existing ethanol plant — expanding its capacity to accept cellulosic feedstocks — or as the design basis for a stand-alone cellulosic ethanol facility.
 The joint venture expects to enable production of commercial volumes of cellulosic ethanol by 2012.

 A video primer on Cellulosic Ethanol: